AWBuchanan7/OpenRCT2/distribution/readme.txt

  * Bug details, including instructions how to reproduce it
  * Platform (Windows, Linux, FreeBSD, ...) and compiler (including version) if you compiled OpenRCT2 yourself.
- * The processor architecture of your OS (x86 Windows, x86-64 Windows, Android on an ARM, Linux on a PowerPC, ...)
+ * The processor architecture of your OS (32 bits Windows, 64 bits Windows, Linux on an ARM, Mac OS X on a PowerPC, ...)
  * The language and culture your operating system is using.
  * Attach a saved game *and* a screenshot if possible
  * If this bug only occurred recently please note the last version without the bug and the first version including the bug.
 That way we can fix it quicker by looking at the changes made.
- * Attach a crash dump (if your game crashed or froze).
+ * Attach crash.dmp, crash.log and crash.sav.
+These files are usually created
+   next to your openrct2.cfg.
+The crash handler will tell you the location.

 3.0) Supported platforms
 ---- -------------------
-OpenRCT2 is currently supported on Windows 7 and above, many distributions of Linux, macOS 10.13 or higher, Android, FreeBSD and OpenBSD.
-OpenRCT2 will only work on little-endian architectures.
+OpenRCT2 currently requires the original RollerCoaster Tycoon 2 binary.
+While this is still the case, the only supported platform is Windows.
+OpenRCT2 can still be played on other operating systems either via a virtual machine or a compatibility layer application such as Wine.
 Further instructions can be found on GitHub.

 4.0) Installing and running OpenRCT2
 ---- ------------------------------